Instructions for Returning to Earth

 Earth is still weird.
 But it has coffee.
 And grocery stores.
 And people who know your name without asking you to explain why you disappeared for a while.

-You’re not entirely here.
+You are not entirely here.
 You never are.

-But you’re close enough to reach.
+But you are close enough to reach.

 LOG REF: FINAL // TRANSMISSION SUSPENDED.
 Return incomplete.
 Presence re-establishing.
-Coordinates stable—for now.
+Coordinates stable.
+For now.